 * Please note, this policy has changed for health and safety reason.
 Nashoba does not have one set visiting day.
 We feel that it singles out those kids whose parents are unable to attend.
-Parents can always call the director and unit heads with any question prior to the first 10 days of communication with their child. * Summer 2021 - we are disappointed to announce that parents will not be permitted to visit.
+Parents can always call the director and unit heads with any question prior to the first 10 days of communication with their child. * Summer 2022 - we are disappointed to announce that parents will not be permitted to visit with the exception of full season campers.
 One of our primary goals is to keep our campers and staff healthy and we thoroughly appreciate your continued support.

 Who are the staff at Nashoba North?

 The majority of our staff are older collegians who are specialized in one activity area and enjoy working with children.
 Average staff age is 20-21 years old.
 Administrative staff have extensive experience in a camp and youth development.

 Nashoba always receives rave reviews about our food offerings.
 We do not use a food service and enjoy having the flexibility to try new foods each summer.
 For breakfast you will have milk, juice and cereal on your table, a hot meal and a wide selection from the breakfast bar such as yogurts, granola, bagels and fruit.
 For lunch there is a main meal on the table, a large salad bar and sandwich bar.
 Dinner is always diverse and can range from baked chicken, oriental stir fry, pasta shells or make your own pizza night.
 Nashoba always has a vegetarian option and we are happy to talk with parents in regards to accommodating food allergies or special dietary needs.
 During the day fresh fruit is always available.

 We do not have a uniform, however we do have a dress code and a few required articles of Nashoba clothing.
 For competitions Nashoba requires you to wear a Nashoba shirt and proper attire.